sean-atkinson/elist_ecommerce_analysis/README.md

 <b>Technical Analysis:</b><br>
 In this section, I primarily used Tableau.
 SQL and BigQuery were also used to create a dataset for Tableau.
 My Tableau dashboard incorporates filters, tables, line graphs, and area charts.

-You can find the SQL code for the dataset I created in BigQuery <a href="https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/sql_queries/elist_dataset_tableau_query.sql">here</a>.
+You can find the SQL code for the dataset I created in BigQuery [here](https://github.com/sean-atkinson/elist_ecommerce_analysis/blob/main/sql_queries/elist_dataset_tableau_query.sql).

 Here is a peek of what the Tableau dashboard for this part of my analysis looks like: